openSUSE/suse-vscode-doc/README.md

 * DocBook Snippets
 * SUSE Vale rules

-TIP: you can install them from VSCode by pressing CTRL+SHIFT+X and typing the name of the extension.
+TIP: you can install them from the editor by pressing CTRL+SHIFT+X and typing the name of the extension.

 ## XML support